No products in the cart.

 This time of year I’m positively buried in cardboard boxes (especially now that I’m getting most things delivered instead of doing in-store shopping).
 You can put those boxes to good reuse by switching up the felt for cardboard and making some paintable gingerbread “treats”!

 I ran across this wonderful DIY puffy paint from The Artful Parent that would make the perfect piped “icing” on nice thick cardboard cookie cutouts!
 You could use a layer of colorful paint for icing, or pipe on details and features.
-Add some decorative craft supplies (think small pom poms, buttons, paper scraps, googly eyes, chalk pastels, jingle bells, feathers, etc.)
+Add some decorative craft supplies (think small pom poms, buttons, paper scraps, googly eyes, chalk pastels, jingle bells, feathers, hard candies, etc.)

 Looking for a way to add some “piping” to your gingerbread cookies, but want to avoid the extra cleanup of paint?
 Making piped features with yarn and white craft twine is a great way to work with some unique materials and practice a new style of “drawing”.